 - 1.0 A Learning Skills Instructor on a probationary appointment shall be reviewed in accordance with Article 8.6.
 The review in the second year of service shall be for conversion from a probationary to a continuing appointment.
 Instructors who are on a pregnancy, adoptive, parental, paternity or sick leave for a period of at least 25 consecutive weeks may be granted a twelve month extension to their probationary period.
-The extension must be requested prior to April 1 of the year in which the review is to take place. - 1.1 The Learning Skills Coordinator will notify the Academic Vice-President and Provost, in writing, of the recommendation of the Evaluation Committee (see article 8.6 Clause 3.0) with regard to the granting of a continuing appointment.
-After consultation with the Academic Vice-President and Provost, the Learning Skills Coordinator shall convey his/her decision to the Learning Skills Instructor in writing.
-The Academice Vice President & Provost and the Coordinator may agree to extend the probationary period by an additional year. - 2.0 The standard work week for a Learning Skills Instructor shall be 37.5 hours.

-- 3.0 Vacation entitlement is to be taken during the term of the appointment.
+The extension must be requested prior to April 1 of the year in which the review is to take place. - 1.1 The Learning Skills Coordinator will notify the Academic Vice-President & Provost, in writing, of the recommendation of the Evaluation Committee (see article 8.6 Clause 3.0) with regard to the granting of a continuing appointment.
+After consultation with the Academic Vice-President & Provost, the Learning Skills Coordinator shall convey their decision to the Learning Skills Instructor in writing.
+The Academic Vice President & Provost and the Coordinator may agree to extend the probationary period by an additional year. - 2.0 The standard work week for a Learning Skills Instructor shall be 37.5 hours. - 2.1 Learning Skills Instructors on probationary and continuing appointments will complete these hours on a schedule to be determined by the Learning Skills Coordinator in consultation with the Learning Skills Instructor. - Scheduling of Learning Skills Instructors duties shall be made by the Learning Skills Coordinator in consultation with Learning Skills Instructor. - In the event that a Learning Skills Instructor on a probationary or continuing appointment is asked to work outside of regular business hours (e.g., evenings and/or weekends), the Learning Skills Instructor will receive in lieu time at a rate of one and 1⁄2 hours for every hour worked to compensate for the call back time. - 2.1.1 In order to allow for preparation and administrative time between appointments, no Learning Skills Instructor shall be assigned more than seven (7) 45-minute long (or equivalent) individual or drop-in appointments per 7.5 hour day. - 3.0 Vacation entitlement is to be taken during the term of the appointment.
 Vacation entitlement is as defined in Appendix I of this collective agreement. - 4.0 Within 90 days of the signing of this agreement a Learning Skills Committee will be established.
 This Committee will consist of the Learning Skills Coordinator, who will be chairperson of this Committee; all Learning Skills Instructors, and two other Faculty.
-The Learning Skills Committee will meet at least three times per year to develop work plans for the upcoming academic terms that will guide the development, delivery and evaluation of the Learning Skills Instruction Program curricula and resources to ensure the program is meeting the needs of the Student Success Centre and the broader University Committee. - 5.0 The Learning Skills Coordinator shall meet with all Learning Skills Instructors shortly after the start of their contract to explain and provide in writing each instructor's work assignments for their current contract.
+The Learning Skills Committee will meet at least three times per year to develop work plans for the upcoming academic terms that will guide the development, delivery and evaluation of the Learning Skills Instruction Program curricula and resources to ensure the program is meeting the needs of the Student Success Centre and the broader University Committee.

+5.0 The Learning Skills Coordinator shall meet with all Learning Skills Instructors shortly after the start of their contract to explain and provide in writing each instructor's work assignments for their current contract.
 If these assignments must change during the course of the contract then the Learning Skills Coordinator will meet with the affected Learning Skills Instructor(s) to discuss the changes.